 A space of formulation, reflection and growth which we have now delegated to the internet.
 The internet now fills the space with funny memes and online games.

 Have we lost the ability to connect with that space?
 And, as a result, ourselves?

-Our need for constant connection and stimulation allows us to switch off from the world but in fact, does the opposite.
+Our need for constant connection and stimulation allows us to switch off from the world but actually, does the opposite.

-‘Needing’ to beat that level of Candy Crush Saga, or to get a response from a friend actually depletes our energy.
+‘Needing’ to beat that level of Candy Crush Saga, or to get a response from a friend, depletes our energy.

-Next time you pick up your phone, give a thought to what made you take it out in the first place, and think about what you are using it to achieve.
+Next time you pick up your phone, give a thought to what made you take it out.
+Think about what you are using it to achieve.

 Is it imperative that you do so? or is it only to fill up space that would otherwise be spent on yourself?